AdobeDocs/experience-manager-release-information.en/help/aem-releases-updates.md

 [!DNL Experience Manager] as a [!DNL Cloud Service] follows a monthly release cadence.
 As a result, new features are available as continuous updates to [!DNL Experience Manager] every month.

-* [[!DNL Experience Manager] as a [!DNL Cloud Service] 2020.11.0](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/release-notes/release-notes/release-notes-current.html)

-* [[!DNL Experience Manager] as a [!DNL Cloud Service] 2020.10.0](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/release-notes/release-notes/release-notes-2020-10-0.html)
+* [Release Notes for [!DNL Adobe Experience Manager] as a [!DNL Cloud Service]](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/release-notes/release-notes/release-notes-current.html)

-The monthly release notes also includes a what is new section categorized by component names.
+The monthly release notes also includes a what's new section categorized by component names.
 For more information on the previous [!DNL Experience Manager]as a [!DNL Cloud Service] releases, see [all release notes for [!DNL Experience Manager] as a [!DNL Cloud Service]](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/release-notes/home.html).

 ## [!DNL Experience Manager] on-premise and managed services {#aem-on-prem-managed-services}